Templates Overview

 • ekk_sermonpage.php (if sermon module is enabled)

-4. File Name: Enter a friendly name for the template, which will show in the Template drop down list on the page create/edit page.
+4. Name: Enter a user-friendly name for the template.
+This will show in the Template drop-down list when editing a Page, Article, etc.

-8. Use as Default Template? specifies which modules will show this template as default in the dropdown
+8. Use as Default Template? specifies the modules that will use this template by default.

-10. Once the file name is entered, the template file will be downloaded and parsed for user-selectable sections.
-These labels will be displayed along with drop downs, allowing a for a default section to be selected for each section parsed from the template file.
+Once the file name is entered, the template file will be downloaded and parsed for user-selectable sections.
+These will appear as Section options in the CMS when creating new content within modules that use templates.

 Using templates with records for modules